ItsTheChickenMan/thechat/README.md

 # The Chat
 An archive of the chat, originally hosted from repl.
-Not meant for commerical use, personal use, or any use at all, really.
+Not meant for commercial use, personal use, or any use at all, really.